Upcoming Training Events

 The registration fee is $1900.
 This fee includes tuition, training, materials, refreshment breaks, a certificate and a course banquet dinner.
 Lodging is not included in the registration fee.
 The number of students in the course will be limited in size (to 42) for maximum effectiveness and registrations will be accepted in the order they are received.
 The registration fee cannot be refunded.
-A substitute participant can be sent for the same course if the initial registered student can not attend.
-Registrations can be done by online credit card payment or by check.
-Checks must be received one month in advance to ensure the reservation…otherwise the spot will be released.
-To register by online credit card payment, please click here.
-Contact Paula Harrod (919-515-3601) for availability of space less than one week before the course or for other registration questions.
+A substitute participant can be sent for the same course if the initial registered student cannot attend.
+Registrations can be completed online with a credit card, to register, please click here.
+Contact Paula Harrod (919-515-3601) for availability of space less than one week before the course begins or, for other registration questions.

 - March 2019 Automated Room Reservation